The Moosepath League: Characters

 Mister Walton is a genial Pickwickian character.
 Sundry Moss is nominally his valet but functions as general assistant and "fixer."
 Ephram, Eagleton and Thump are a trio of bumbling but thoroughly well-intentioned gentleman bachelors who inject comic farce into the proceedings.
 The characters are an homage to Charles Dickens' Mr. Pickwick and company.
 In chapter four of Cordelia Underwood, Cordelia finds a copy of The Pickwick Papers in her uncle's trunk.

 Author Van Reid says that the names of the characters Ephram, Eagleton and Thump were chosen to evoke the sound of a heavy object falling downstairs.
 The name Tobias was consciously borrowed from the character of Uncle Toby in Laurence Sterne’s The Life and Opinions of Tristram Shandy, Gentleman; Walton from Izaak Walton, author of The Compleat Angler.

 Ephram, Eagleton, and Thump adhere to different political parties, go to separate churches, subscribe to different newspapers, and are fascinated/obsessed with three distinct (if seemingly mundane) aspects of daily life – the time, the weather, and the tides, respectively.

 While Pickwickian on the surface, Mister Walton (the moral core of the saga) is a more worldly personality than the aforementioned characters.

-Sundry Moss is the only non-Portland native (and, at 21, the youngest) in the Moosepath League's original roster, as well as an athletic and quick-thinking man of the countryside.
+Sundry Moss is the only non-Portland native and, at 21, the youngest member in the Moosepath League's original roster, from the countryside.